Thornthwaite climate classification: Moisture Index

-This index can be calculated as $Im = Ih - 0.6 \cdot Ia$, where Ih and Ia are the humidity and aridity indexes, respectively.
+This index can be calculated as $I_m = I_h - 0.6 \cdot I_a$, where Ih and Ia are the humidity and aridity indices, respectively.

 Seasonal Variation of Effective Moisture

-The Seasonal Variation of Effective Moisture is described by two indexes: The Aridity Index (Ia), used in wet climates to identify and quantify the severity of drought conditions, and the Humidity Index (Ih), used in dry climates to identify and quantify the severity of wet conditions.
+The Seasonal Variation of Effective Moisture is described by two indexes: The Aridity Index (I_{a}), used in wet climates to identify and quantify the severity of drought conditions, and the Humidity Index (I_{h}), used in dry climates to identify and quantify the severity of wet conditions.
 These indexes are represented by the equations: